liuxinghj/AGoodLayout/README.md

 ## AGoodLayout
-This is A great Layout.I need friend
+This is a great layout.I need friend